 — Mizpeh (@Mizzpeh) March 18, 2017

-Nancy Abu-Bonsrah is the daughter of Seth and Georgina Abu-Bonsrah – natives of Ghana.
-She is emerging the first physician produced by the Abu-Bonsrah family – both nuclear and extended.
-She has about 36 medical research paper publications to her credit.
-Some she solely authored, and others she co-authored.
-Some of Nancy’s published works include:
+Nancy Abu-Bonsrah is the daughter of Seth and Georgina Abu-Bonsrah, natives of Ghana.
+She is the first physician produced by the Abu-Bonsrah family – both nuclear and extended.
+Nancy has about 36 medical research paper publications to her credit.
+While she solely authored a handful of them, she co-authored others.
+Some of her published works include:

 - Giant cystic schwannoma of the sacral spine

 - Langerhans cell histiocytosis of the cervical spine